cvat-ai/cvat/cvat/apps/documentation/installation_automatic_annotation.md

   ```
   </details>

 - To check for internal server errors, run `docker ps -a` to see the list of containers.
   Find the container that you are interested, e.g., `nuclio-nuclio-tf-faster-rcnn-inception-v2-coco-gpu`.
   Then check its logs by `docker logs <name of your container>`
   e.g.,
   ```bash
   docker logs nuclio-nuclio-tf-faster-rcnn-inception-v2-coco-gpu
   ```

-- If you would like to debug a code inside a container, you can use vscode to directly attach to a container [instructions](https://code.visualstudio.com/docs/remote/attach-container).
+- If you want to debug a code inside a container, you can use vscode to directly attach to a container [instructions](https://code.visualstudio.com/docs/remote/attach-container).
 To apply your changes, make sure to restart the container.
   ```bash
   docker restart <name_of_the_container>
   ```